rigetti/pyquil/docs/source/introducing_v4.rst

 .. warning::

-   It's possible to have a program that results in a rectangular matrix of readout data, but have more than one value per memory reference, per shot due to qubit reuse.
+   It's possible to have a program that results in a rectangular matrix of readout data, but have more than one value per memory reference per shot due to qubit reuse.
 In these cases, a `RegisterMatrixConversionError` will _not_ be raised, since the resulting matrix would be valid for some number of shots.
 It's important to be aware of this possibility, and to still use `get_raw_readout_data` if that possibility is a concern.